 Tanzania is known for the spectacular annual ‘Great Migration’ of thousands of zebras and wildebeests, which can be observed in the Serengeti National Park.
-Other parts of this country also offer unforgettable experiences, for example the Mahale Mountains with its chimpanzees or Mount Kilimanjaro with the accession of Africa’s highest mountain.
-The dreamlike island paradise of Zanzibar, with its charm of ‘1001 night’, does not only attract honeymooners.
+Other parts of this country also offer unforgettable experiences, for example the Mahale Mountains with its chimpanzees or Ruaha National Park with its picturesque baobab trees and great game viewing.
+The dreamlike island paradise of Zanzibar, with its charm of ‘1001 night’ offers perfect serenity to relax after your safari.

 What to expect